plone/training/gatsby/searchtraversal.rst

 Exercise
 ++++++++

+..
+TODO: can't understand the exercise or solution

 Now that we have all the data from the Plone site being fetched and available using GraphQL, try to get data for this particular page with id https://plonedemo.kitconcept.com/en/demo/a-news-item.